telvarost/InventoryTweaks-StationAPI/README.md

 # Inventory Tweaks

-**There's a very high chance this mod will not work in multiplayer, as of right now it is purely for singleplayer**

 ## List of Changes:

 Adds `LeftClick + Drag` mechanic to evenly distribute held items over empty slots/slots with the same item as in modern Minecraft.